 - Carts must be placed at the curb - or in the alley, if an alley collection - by 7 a.m. on your collection day.
 Carts may be set out before 6 p.m. or one hour before sunset the night before pickup, whichever is earlier.

 - Residents may elect to lease an additional 96-gallon cart for $3.50 per month per cart.
 To request a trash or recycling cart, submit a request or call the Customer Service Department at 972-291-5100 ext.
 1005.
 Need lids or wheels replaced on your current cart(s)?
 Simply click here to submit a request for a Cart Repair.

 Holidays and Inclement Weather

-Waste Management observes three holidays: Thanksgiving Day, Christmas Day and New Year's Day.
-When trash pickup is missed due to a holiday or inclement weather, service schedule for that entire week may be affected.
-Visit cedarhilltx.com/trash or call Waste Management at (972) 315-5400 for collection details.
+Waste Management observes three holidays: Thanksgiving Day, Christmas Day, and New Year’s Day.
+When trash pickup is missed due to a holiday or inclement weather, service schedules for that week may be affected.

 Parking too close to the alleyway can block trash collection vehicles from servicing your home.
 Make sure all visitors and residents park more than 25 feet away from the alley entrances/exits on both the alley side of the street and the opposite side of the street.